Alex Morgan

+On September 5, 2024, Morgan announced via social media that she would be retiring and her last match would be September 8, 2024.

 Early life

 Born to Pamela and Michael Morgan in the Los Angeles County suburb of San Dimas, California, Morgan was raised with her two older sisters, Jeni and Jeri, in the nearby suburb of Diamond Bar.
-She was a multi-sport athlete growing up and began playing soccer at an early age with AYSO, and her father was among her first coaches.
+She was a multi-sport athlete growing up and began playing soccer at an early age with the American Youth Soccer Organization (AYSO), and her father was among her first coaches.
 However, she did not begin playing club soccer until age 14 when she joined Cypress Elite.
 With the club team, she won the Coast Soccer League (CSL) under-16 championship and placed third at the under-19 level.

 Morgan attended Diamond Bar High School, where she was a three-time all-league pick and was named All-American by the National Soccer Coaches Association of America (NSCAA).
 At the school, she was known for her speed and sprinting ability.
 Morgan played for Olympic Development Program (ODP) regional and state teams as well.
 She later credited the program as an integral part of her development as a soccer player: "... programs like ODP helped me especially because I did come into the club scene late and it was important for me to play as much as possible, play with the best players and learn from the best coaches.
 That, for me, was crucial to my development."

-At age 17, Morgan was called up to the United States under-20 women's national soccer team.
+In 2006, at 17 years old, Morgan was called up to the United States under-20 women's national soccer team.
 While playing in a scrimmage against the men's junior national team, she sustained an anterior cruciate ligament (ACL) injury and did not play for the team again until April 2008.

 California Golden Bears (2007–2010)

 Morgan attended University of California, Berkeley, where she played for the California Golden Bears from 2007 to 2010.
 She led the Cal Bears in scoring during her first season with the team.
 During a match against Stanford in the second round of the 2007 NCAA Division I Women's Soccer Championship, Morgan scored an equalizer with less than two minutes left in regulation time, resulting in a 1–1 draw.
 The team was ultimately defeated during penalty kicks.
 Despite continued absences due to U.S. national team commitments throughout her collegiate career, Morgan led Cal in scoring and helped the team reach the NCAA Tournament four years in a row, advancing to the second round twice.

 After being named a candidate for the Hermann Trophy during her junior year, Morgan became the first Golden Bear to be one of the top three finalists for the award.
 She was one of four finalists for the Honda Sports Award, given to the best overall candidate in each sport.

 Morgan finished her collegiate career ranked third all-time in goals scored (45) and points (106) for Cal.
 She graduated from Berkeley one semester early, with a degree in Political Economy.